AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Introduction

-Extensive experiments show that AROID outperforms or matches all competitive DA methods across various datasets and model architectures while being more efficient than the prior art IDBH.
-AROID achieves state-of-the-art robustness for DA methods on the standard benchmarks of CIFAR10 and Imagenette with WideResNets and Vision Transformers, respectively.
-Furthermore, AROID outperforms, regarding accuracy and robustness, state-of-the-art AT methods.
-AROID also complements such robust training methods and can be combined with them to improve robustness further.
+Extensive experiments show that AROID outperforms all competitive DA methods across various datasets and model architectures while being more efficient than the previous best method (IDBH). \textbf{AROID achieves state-of-the-art robustness for DA methods} on the standard benchmarks.
+Besides, AROID outperforms, regarding accuracy and robustness, state-of-the-art AT methods.
+It also complements such robust training methods and can be combined with them to improve robustness further.